 Treating many of these nail abnormalities often comes down to simple nail care.
 This includes not biting or picking at your nails, keeping the nails clean, and trying to keep them as strong as possible.

 If you have experienced any of these nail conditions and aren’t sure if they should be a concern or not, get a dermatologist involved.
-If you are in the Bloomington, Illinois or surrounding area, complete this form to work with a dermatologist at Dermatology & Mohs Surgery Institute to work with one of our dermatologists.
+If you are in the Bloomington, Illinois or surrounding area, contact Dermatology & Mohs Surgery Institute to work with one of our dermatologists.